-With more than 320 million monthly active users, now is not the time to ignore Twitter.
+With more than 320 million monthly active users in 2019, now is not the time to ignore Twitter.

 It doesn’t matter if you are chasing local traffic and customers or offering services on a global scale, you need to use social media to your advantage.